HNTLY/Sunburst/Sunburst.md

 After the two weeks, it executes commands called "Jobs" that allow it to do a variety of actions such as: transfer files, execute files, system profiling, machine reboots and service disabling.
 The software will use obfuscated blocklists to identify AV tools and whether they're running as processes, services or drivers
 It attempts to resolve a subdomain of `avsvmcloud(.)com` with the format of `<ENCODED VICTIM HOSTNAME>.appsync-api.{eu,us}-{west,east}-{1,2}.avsvmcloud[.]com`
-The DNS response returns a CNAME record pointing toerds a C2 domain.
+The DNS response returns a CNAME record pointing towards a C2 domain.
 This traffic mimics normal SolarWinds API communcations

-## More Technical Analysis
+## More Technical Analysis (INCOMPLETE)

 A troganised version of `SolarWinds.Orion.Core.BusinessLayer.dll` , a SolarWinds digitally signed plugin Communicates via HTTP to third party servers